Red Spider Mites

 List of contents

-Outdoors, spider mites usually attack mostly at marijuana plants which suffer periods - of shorter or longer lenght - of drought, and which are also subject to high temperatures and very low humidity; the ideal conditions for the development of spider mites is with high temperatures and dry enviroments.
-That is why we?re faced with this problem especially during the months of July and August, when the best conditions for the spread of this pest are naturally given.
+Outdoors, spider mites usually attack mostly at marijuana plants which suffer periods - of shorter or longer length - of drought, and which are also subject to high temperatures and very low humidity; the ideal conditions for the development of spider mites are high temperatures and dry environments.
+That is why we're faced with this problem especially during the months of July and August, when the best conditions for the spread of this pest are naturally given.
 If we add to these atmospheric conditions a plant grown in a small pot and with little or irregular irrigation, we have the perfect cocktail for the propagation of spider mites.

 Although the spider mites pest can significantly decimate the harvest, it will rarely end with the entire crop, since plants attacked by red spider mites - unless they are covered by spider webs - will still be suitable for consumption.